niaid/metagenote/README.md

 commonplace, it is critically important that all biological samples should be made publicly available with standardized metadata reporting so that these samples can be reanalyzed to independently assess the veracity of the conclusions.

-# Ontology in METAGENOTE #
+# Metadata Standardization in METAGENOTE #
 The NCBI SRA (Sequence Read Archive) promises great biological insight if one could analyze the data in the aggregate.
 However, the metadata submitted to the SRA remain largely underutilized because of the poor structure of the data associated with each sample.
 The SRA generally does not define a standardized set of terms that should be used to describe the biological samples.
 As a consequence, the metadata include many synonyms, spelling variants and references to outside